riteshraj-shetage/n8n-compose/docs/WHY_THIS_EXISTS.md

 It started as confusion.

 One day I kept seeing *n8n* everywhere — YouTube, LinkedIn, random posts.
 Everyone seemed to be using it.
-Everyone was excited about it.
+Everyone was curious about it.

 So I got curious.